sage-code/maj/basic.md

 * it has 3 persons (I, II, III)
 * it has 3 cases: nominative, objective, possessive
 * it has 2 numeral forms: singular and plural

-There is a total of 6+1 = 7 pronoun words.
-These are combined with the article to form the cases.
+* it combine with the article to form the cases.

 **Nominative**